ekinata/ekinata/README.md

 # İngilizce / English / Inglés
-# Hello, I'm Ekin Muallaoğlu! 👋
+# Hello, I'm Ekin Ata Muallaoğlu! 👋

 Hello!
-I'm Ekin Muallaoğlu.
+I'm Ekin Ata Muallaoğlu.
 I'm a full-stack developer with a passion for the world of software.
 I've gained experience in a wide range of languages and technologies, allowing me to work on diverse projects.

 ## Languages and Technologies 🚀